JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/phasespaces.md

 ```

 ## Boundary Maps
-Boundary maps can be obtained with the high level function
+Boundary maps can be obdained with the high level function
 ```@docs
 boundarymap
 ```